cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ### Receipts & timeouts

 IBC works over a distributed network and relies on potentially faulty relayers to relay messages between ledgers.
-There are cases where a packet does not get sent to its destination in a timely manner or at all, and IBC will need to handle those scenarios.
+There are cases where a packet does not get sent to its destination in a timely manner or at all, and IBC needs to handle these cases.
 Packets must specify a timeout height or timeout timestamp after which a packet can no longer be successfully received on the destination chain.

-When a timeout is reached, a proof-of-packet timeout can be submitted to the original chain which can then perform application-specific logic to timeout the packet, e.g. by rolling back the packet send changes (refunding senders any locked funds, and so on).
+When a timeout is reached, a proof-of-packet timeout can be submitted to the original chain, which can then perform the application-specific logic to timeout the packet (by rolling back the packet send changes - refunding senders any locked funds, and so on).

 In ORDERED channels, a timeout of a single packet in the channel closes the channel.
 In the UNORDERED case, packets can be received in any order.
 IBC writes a packet receipt for each sequence it has received in the UNORDERED channel.

 ### Acknowledgement

-Modules also write application-specific acknowledgements when processing a packet Acknowledgements can be done:
+Modules also write application-specific acknowledgements when processing a packet.
+Acknowledgements can be done:

-- Synchronously on `OnRecvPacket` if the module processes packets as soon as they are received from IBC module
+* Synchronously on `OnRecvPacket` if the module processes packets as soon as they are received from IBC module.
-* Asynchronously if the module processes packets at some later point after receiving the packet
+* Asynchronously if the module processes packets at some later point after receiving the packet.

 This acknowledgement data is opaque to IBC much like the packet Data and is treated by IBC as a simple byte string `[]byte`.